Universal secular form of non-secular master equation: Secular non-secular master equation in localized eigenstates basis

-As is clear, even at high temperature, this correction may still not be small compared to $\Gamma_{mk}$ except for the case when the spin system is out of resonance or $\Delta_{nn'}/\gamma_{nn'}\,\forall n$ is large enough.
-This fact indicates that the correction to the transition rate $\Gamma_{mk}^{\mathrm{\left(corr\right)}\left(0\right)}$, besides the quantum tunneling rate $\Gamma_{m}^{m'\left(0\right)}$, must be taken into account even at high temperature.
-Moreover, from the above formula we can also deduce the condition for applying the secular approximation in localized basis, i.e. all the corrections can be ignored.
-Specifically, Eq. \ref{eq:Gamma_mk_0_corr_localized-1-1} shows that the secular approximation in localized basis is valid only at high temperature and small tunneling splitting.
-Intriguingly, the latter condition is quite opposite to the one for the secular approximation in eigenstates basis which will be derived in the next section.
+As can be seen, this correction may not be small compared to $\Gamma_{mk}$ even at high temperature if the tunneling splittings are large and near resonance.
+Accordingly, the correction to the transition rate $\Gamma_{mk}^{\mathrm{\left(corr\right)}}$, besides the quantum tunneling rate $\Gamma_{m}^{m'}$, should be taken into account when magnetization relaxation is studied in localized basis.

+In short, the ``secular'' non-secular master equation in localized basis is not so much different from the general one in previous section.
+In particular,

-As a limiting case, out of resonance, both quantum tunneling rate and the corrections to the transition rates becomes negligible.
-Accordingly, the ``secular'' non-secular master equation reduces to the non-tunneling secular master equation as expected.
+where all transition rates and their correction are given above.
+As a limiting case when the system is out of resonance and accordingly both quantum tunneling rate and the corrections to the transition rates becomes negligible, our equation for diagonal density matrix elements reduces to the non-tunneling secular master equation as expected.